vorosa/editor/doc-editor/HOWTO/HOWTO-build-xtumlEditor.md

   - Select the drop-down arrow in the upper-right of the view
   - Select the History... option
   - Set "Maximum count of remembered test runs" to 30

+# Build
+- Switch to the Java perspective

+- Select Project > Build Automatically
+  - __Result:__ The build is successful.
+The Problems view does not display any errors.

-- __Result:__ Your environment is now built and ready for unit testing.
+Congratulations.
+Your environment is now built and ready for unit testing.